flomesh-io/flomesh-bookinfo-demo/readme.md

 ~~~~~
 It will generated springboot fat *jar* file in each dir targets subdir

-* For productpage, it's written in python.
-It's not need to build
+* For productpage, it's written in python, no need to build

 # Run